Skip to content

 After rinsing in cold water, squeeze out your cashmere to remove the excess water, but do so gently, with minimal pressure.
 Place your cashmere onto a dry towel and roll it in the towel to remove the water, pressing gently with your palms.

 Unravel the towel and gently reshape your cashmere, laying it on a flat surface to dry.
-Do not put near direct heat - it needs to be either laid out on a flat surface or placed on a flat surface in an airing cupboard.
+Do not put near direct heat - it needs to be either laid out on a flat surface, for example laid on a dry towel over the top of a clothes airer, or placed on a flat surface in an airing cupboard.

 The main thing is to store your cashmere folded, not hung.
 It’s a small point, but it will help to keep them looking and feeling their best.
 Hanging cashmere will affect its shape over time.